Frequently Asked Questions

 In general, when it comes to questions of writing commencing with the words “Can I…?” or “May I…?” the answer is YES.
 Can I write a poem?
 YES.
 May I write a piece with seven monsters who eat each other?
 YES.
 May I continue what I've been working on?
 YES.
 Can we work together if we all contribute?
 YES.
 May I make up some new words?
 YES.
 Can I start writing yet?
 YES!!

 The only restrictions are that we listen to each others' pieces and that the group works to encourage all participants in their writing.

-What do you mean by themed writing program?
+What do you mean by themed writing programS?

-For example, in term 2, 2006, participants from years 3-5 invented countries.
+One term, all participants invented their own countries.
 They created geographies and climates, filled each country with sounds and language, peopled (or otherwise populated with creatures!) the land, and tracked journeys across it.
-They wrote of their places in many forms, from strict haiku to stream of consciousness.
-They learned about how character and plot interrelate, and many are currently building on this knowledge for their own longer pieces.
+They wrote of their places in many forms, from haiku to stream of consciousness.
+They learned about how character and plot interrelate, and built on this knowledge for their own longer pieces.

 We live in regional Australia.

 How can our children join in?

 This is one of the most frequent of FAQs.
 The Writing Workshop will support regional individual, paired or group children's writing workshops with exercises and feedback.
 Please contact us to discuss distance learning options to suit your child/ren.

 The Writing Workshop is also happy to set up "live" regional workshops whenever possible (including weekends).